 Parents who wish for their child to apply for Ermysted's or Skipton Girls High School should refer to the schools' websites for further information.

 Preparing Children for the transition to Secondary School

 The transition to secondary school is an important stage in any young person's life.
 As they approach the end of primary school, we work closely with our Year 6 children to help them prepare for the next step in their learning journey.
 Our aim is to ensure that all of our pupils have the life-skills they need to feel positive about this transition.

 We maintain close links with our local secondary schools.
 Throughout their time at Eastburn, pupils have the opportunity to work with staff from South Craven and visit the school site as part of extra-curricular events designed to help primary aged pupils become more familiar with the school.
 In addition, our pupils undertake a series of planned transition visits in Years 5 and 6.

 During the summer term, the Y6 teachers begin transferring information to your child's secondary school and meeting with colleagues to discuss your child as an individual.
 In the final weeks of the summer term, all of our Year 6 pupils undertake a transition project to support them in preparing for secondary school.
-In addition, Mrs Gornall runs a series of small group sessions to help children with practical things such as planning their route to school, understanding their timetable, packing the right equipment and what to do if there is a problem.
+In addition, staff in school run a series of small group sessions to help children with practical things such as planning their route to school, understanding their timetable, packing the right equipment and what to do if there is a problem.